gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Aft promised over his shoulder.
 The door closed behind him for a second time with a bang that made Noxy jump.

 Grappa Gas wasn't at home.
-"Probably already there," Aft grunted, drumming his fingers on the side of his leg.
-He set off without waiting for answer, leaving Noxy hurrying to catch up once again.
+"Probably already there," Aft grunted after Noxy thumped the door drum for the third time.
+He set off without waiting for answer, leaving her hurrying to catch up once again.

-Aft's father wasn't at Granna Fee's.
-"We'll find him later," Indy said.
-She quickly told her mother and Aft what had happened in the square.
+But Granna Fee hadn't seen Grappa Gas that morning either.
+She and Aft sat side by side and Indy quickly told them what had happened in the square.

 "A spy?"
 Aft said disbelievingly.
 "That tubby goof?"

 Indy rubbed her throat.
-"That tubby goof choked me without so much as a word.
+"That 'tubby goof' choked me without so much as a word.
-More to the point, he beat Scholar Lhawang."
+*And* he put Scholar Lhawang down without breaking a sweat."

-"But why here?"
+"But why is he *here*?"
 Granna Fee asked.
 "Why spy on *us*?"

 The reeve shook her head.
-"The real question is, why has he been here for two years?
-Shudarga only raised her flag last summer."
-She stared at the needlepoint clouds that hung on the wall of her mother's kitchen without seeing them.
-"She must have planned it.
-The rebellion---if she sent him hear two years ago, or somehow got the court to send him, she must have already been planning to rebel."
+"The bigger question is, why has he been here for two years?
+Was she already planning to rebel back then, or...?"
+She sighed heavily.
+"And if that boy really is the runaway prince...
+Oh, what a mess."

+Four heads turned as the door flew open without warning.
+"He's the prince all right."
+Cough strode in with a scowling Grappa Gas a pace behind him.
+"And he's the one that's going to get us out of this."

+Aft stood, bunching his hands into fists.
+Granna Fee stood as well.
+"Get out of my house," she said coldly.

+Cough grinned insolently and leaned back against the wall.
+"Tell 'em," he said to Grappa Gas.

+The old man's scowl deepened.
+"The tiger came and found me in the wee hours.
+I was doing my business in the outhouse---he nearly scared me to death.
+Told me he and the boy needed to get away.
+Offered me a hundred gold bezels if I'd fly them both down to the capital."

+Noxy's breath caught.
+A hundred gold bezels?
+That was more money than she had seen in one place in her entire life---probably more than the whole village spent in a summer on what the pack traders brought through.
+"So he *is* the runaway prince," she breathed.

+Grappa Gas shrugged and scratched absent-mindedly at the spot where his real leg and his peg leg met.
+"Yeah, well, I wish I'd known that then," he said regretfully.
+"I asked him to show me the bezels, and when he said I'd get paid in the capital, I told him to go play with the other goofs.
+And no, it's not the smartest thing I've ever done," he added, raising a hand to forestall whatever Indy and Granna Fee had both opened their mouths to say.

+"So it's simple," Cough said, sliding smoothly into the gap.
+"All we have to do is get the prince back to his father, and any, um, missteps that anyone might have made will be forgiven.
+The king gives us a hundred bezels, we split it fifty-fifty, and poof, this is all behind us."

+"Except for the small matter of not knowing where the boy is," Indy said levelly.
+"Thought I'm sure you have a plan for that."

+"And what do you mean, fifty-fifty?"
+Aft growled.
+"I'll serve you dinner in the underhells before I see you get half a brass sequin out of this."

+Cough smirked.
+"Well, garlic chicken is still my favorite, if it comes to that.
+But since I'm the only one who knows where the prince and the tiger have holed up, and I'm the only one they trust right now, I think half is fair."

+Holed up...
+Noxy surged to her feet.
+"I know where they are."

+"What---" her father started, but she plowed on.

+"I know where they are, and as for trusting you, you're the one who told the *tralpa* he was the prince.
+You did!" she continued.
+"I heard you.
+You said he didn't have the scars on his face the last time you saw him, and that if the *tralpa* got him home, they'd make him a full scholar or whatever he wanted."

+She turned to her mother.
+"They're in the tunnels," she said excitedly.
+"He saw them when I gave him the tour, and he's been taking stuff and stashing it away---I saw him the night of the fire."

+Cough straightened up and uncrossed his arms.
+"Oh no you don't," Grappa Gas said, stepping in front of the door.

+Aft rose to his feet behind Cough, his hands still in fists.
+"How about you take a seat while they go have a look?"

+Cough looked from his daughter to Aft to Indy and back to his daughter.
+"Well," he said quietly.
+"I think I will."